larrykluger/Register-Plus-Redux/readme.txt

 Register Plus Redux was forked from Register Plus, developed by skullbit, which was abandoned in 2008.

+Available in the following translations: ir_FA Islamic Republic of Iran Persian it_IT Italy Italian

 == Installation ==

 1. Upload the 'register-plus-redux' directory to the '/wp-content/plugins/' directory